moka-rs/moka/README.md

 Moka is a fast, concurrent cache library for Rust.
-It is inspired by [Caffeine][caffeine-git] (Java) and [Ristretto][ristretto-git] (Go).
+Moka is inspired by [Caffeine][caffeine-git] (Java) and [Ristretto][ristretto-git] (Go).

 Moka provides a cache that supports full concurrency of retrievals and a high expected concurrency for updates.
 It also provides a segmented cache for increased concurrent update performance.
+These caches perform a best-effort bounding of a map using an entry replacement algorithm to determine which entries to evict when the capacity is exceeded.

 [caffeine-git]: https://github.com/ben-manes/caffeine
 [ristretto-git]: https://github.com/dgraph-io/ristretto